needle-mirror/com.unity.xr.arfoundation/Documentation~/features/occlusion/occlusion-manager.md

 For ARKit, ARCore, or XR Simulation, you must also add the [AR Camera Background component](xref:arfoundation-camera-components#ar-camera-background-component) to your camera.
 On [OpenXR platforms](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.13/manual/index.html#runtimes) such as Meta Quest, you must add the [AR Shader Occlusion](xref:arfoundation-shader-occlusion) component to your camera.
 If both `ARShaderOcclusion` and `ARCameraBackground` are attached to your camera, occlusion functionality is controlled by `ARShaderOcclusion`.

+> [!WARNING]
+> AR Shader Occlusion is not yet compatible with ARCore or ARKit.
+If you are building an app that targets both HMDs and mobile devices, consider either creating separate scenes or adding the AR Shader Occlusion component at runtime on HMD platforms.

 ## AR Occlusion Manager properties

 The following table describes the properties of the AR Occlusion Manager component: